cyberaide/bookmanager/README-postfix.md

 ## Cover Page

 Book manager can create a simple cover page for you.

-and example is given at
+An example is given at

 * <https://github.com/cyberaide/bookmanager/blob/master/tests/exmaple/cover.png>